Infosys sacks employee over objectionable 'Coronavirus' post

 — Infosys (@Infosys) March 27, 2020

 The social media post by the employee is against Infosys’ code of conduct and its commitment to responsible social sharing.
 Infosys has a zero tolerance policy towards such acts and has accordingly, terminated the services of the employee.
-(2/2)
+(2/2)— Infosys (@Infosys) March 27, 2020

 The employee, Mujeeb Mohammad, had allegedly posted: "Let's join hands, go out and sneeze with open mouth in public.
 Spread the virus [sic]."